dart-lang/sdk/pkg/analysis_server/tool/lsp_spec/README.md

 Returns the location of the declaration that is augmented at the provided position or `null` if the position is not an augmentation.

+### dart/textDocument/augmentation Method

+Direction: Client -> Server
+Params: `TextDocumentPositionParams`
+Returns: `Location | null`

+Returns the location of the augmentation for the declaration at the provided position or `null` if declaration is not augmented.

 ### $/analyzerStatus Notification (Deprecated)

 Direction: Server -> Client